nibreh/yellow-plugin-inline-attachment/README.md

 # Inline Attachment 0.7.1

-Drag and Drop Image Upload.
-Plugin for Yellow CMS to easily embed images in a textarea.
+*Drag and Drop Image Upload.
+Plugin for Yellow CMS to easily embed images in a textarea.*

+This plugin use the shortcut `[image filename.jpg]` to show image.
+You must install [Image Plugin](https://github.com/datenstrom/yellow-plugins/tree/master/image) for Yellow.

 This plugin use [Inline Attachment by Rovak](http://git.razko.nl/InlineAttachment/)